keltia/fetiche-rs/docs/BUILD.md

 See [acutectl](../acutectl/README.md) and [process-data](../process-data/README.md) README for details.
 There is also `opensky-history` but it is not used for now, we have another, internal, source of ADS-B data.

+There is also a pure Python version of `opensky-history` in the `scripts` directory.

 ### Branches